-The Financial Advisory Board shall be established due to the Financial Stability The Board will have (9) Agreement. members to be selected by the Governor (3), Mayor (2), City Council (2), and State Treasurer (1), and (1) member selected jointly.
+The Financial Advisory Board was immediately established with the approval of the City's Financial Stability Agreement signed by Governor Snyder on April 5, 2012.
+The Agreement created a (9) member advisory board, whose members were selected by the Governor, Mayor, City Council, and State Treasurer as stated in the Agreement.
 The Board is a public body; an independent, intergovernmental entity.
 The Board is not a commission, board or council of the city or the state.
 Members of the Board must have certain qualifications, as outlined in the Agreement.
 Members will receive annual compensation of \$25,000 and payment for "reimbursable expenses".
 The city is responsible for up to \$3,000 of reimbursable expenses.
 The Board may adopt rules of procedures governing the conduct of its business, hire staff, enter into contracts to assist in the completion of its duties; and obtain appropriate levels of insurance for its members.
 The Financial Advisory Board has the ability to:

 - Recommend financial and operational metrics by which the City's financial performance and operations shall be monitored and evaluated. - 2.
 Monitor the City's financial and operational performance and the timely implementation of the Triennial Budget; and - 3.
 Periodically advise the Governor, the Mayor and the City Council of the Board's conclusion. - 4.
 Monitor the performance by the City and the Treasury Dept of compliance with this Agreement. - 5.
 Take remedial steps set for in the Agreement in the event of a determination by the Board of a material breach of the Agreement. - 6.
 Consent to the approval of City settlements of claims as provided for in the Agreement. - 7.
-Approve of all City contacts having a value of more than \$250,000.
+Approve all City contacts having a value of more than \$250,000.